Madahva/My-learning-area/README.md

 # my-learning-area
-This is a repository for my practice code.
+This is a repository for my practice code and notes.

 ## This is my digital garden, where I write about the things I'm working on and share what I've learned. 😀